You will be collected from Brasilia airport on the Sunday.

 most famous buffets.
 You can rest and recover from

-the journey and enjoying a lovely dinner when Adrienne will
+the journey and enjoying a lovely dinner when Jeane will

 meet with all the group to officially start the journey.